Approved codes of practice, guidance and regulations. How do they relate to each other.

 It will be of interest to anyone who wants to know how Health and Safety law is meant to work.

-The Act sets out the duties and responsibilities which employers have towards employees, plus members of the public.
+The Act sets out the duties and responsibilities which employers have towards employees, members of the public, visitors to their premises, including contractors and other workers such as delivery drivers.
 In addition it also lays out the responsibilities that employees have to themselves and to each other.

 The duties are qualified in the Act by the principle of ‘so far as is reasonably practicable’.